aneeshprasad1/addiction-predictor/README.md

 This project reimplements the core methodology of the 2022 MDPI paper: *"EEG Signals Based Internet Addiction Diagnosis Using CNN with 5-Layer Architecture"*.
 It uses the LEMON (Leipzig Mind‑Brain‑Body) EEG dataset to classify internet addiction from resting-state brain activity.

 The goal is to reproduce and improve upon the reported \~87.6% classification accuracy by modernizing the pipeline using PyTorch, MNE, and MLOps tools such as Weights & Biases.
-This project also aims to simulate a real research engineering workflow similar to what a Research Engineer would perform in a neuroscience + AI lab such as Stanford's ENIGMA project.

 ---